List of Underworld characters: Viktor

-Viktor is a vampire Elder.
+Viktor is a Vampire Elder, and the main antagonist in Underworld and Underworld: Rise of the Lycans.
 He is portrayed by Bill Nighy.
 Viktor is a Hungarian general and warlord born sometime in the 4th or early 5th century.
-As he is nearing the end of his life, Markus Corvinus, the first true Vampire, offers immortality in exchange for Viktor's military expertise and army in fighting against the Werewolves, spawn of Markus' twin brother, William.
+As he is nearing the end of his life, Markus Corvinus, the first true Vampire, offers immortality in exchange for Viktor's military expertise and army in fighting against the Werewolves, spawn of Markus's twin brother, William.
 When Markus metamorphoses Viktor, the general becomes a vampire Elder.
 The Death Dealers are created from Viktor's army.
-Viktor is a ruthless vampire Elder and, with armies loyal to him, he overthrows the original vampire Markus and sets himself up in Vampire myth as the first Vampire.
-Viktor is the most powerful vampire ever to have lived mostly because his manipulation, experience, and cunning far surpass the other Elders.
-He is killed by Selene who cuts his head in half with his own sword.
-In Blood Wars, Selene is hunted by the vampires for killing Viktor.
-Selene's only two allies are Thomas, who has no love for Viktor, and his son David whose mother is secretly Viktor's fellow Elder Amelia.
-Due to the threat of the new Lycan leader Marius, the Vampire Council agrees to pardon Selene for Viktor's death if she will train their new Death Dealers but Semira, an old favorite of Viktor, frames Selene for murder to get revenge.
-Following the deaths of Marius and Semira, the Vampires' grudge against Selene for killing Viktor ends and she goes from pariah to one of the three new vampire Elders alongside Amelia's son David and the Nordic Vampire Lena.
+Viktor is a ruthless vampire Elder and, with armies loyal to him, he overthrows the original Vampire Markus and sets himself up in Vampire myth as the first Vampire.
+Viktor is the most powerful Vampire ever to have lived mostly because his manipulation, experience, and cunning far surpass the other Elders'.
+He is killed by Selene, who cuts his head in half with his own sword.
+In Blood Wars, Selene is hunted by the Vampires for killing Viktor.
+Selene's only two allies are Thomas, who has no love for Viktor, and his son David, whose mother is secretly Viktor's fellow Elder Amelia.
+Due to the threat of the new Lycan leader Marius, the Vampire Council agrees to pardon Selene for Viktor's death if she will train their new Death Dealers, but Semira, an old favorite of Viktor, frames Selene for murder to get revenge.
+Following the deaths of Marius and Semira, the Vampires' grudge against Selene for killing Viktor ends, and she goes from pariah to one of the three new Vampire Elders alongside Amelia's son David and the Nordic Vampire Lena.